Paul Tulane

 Paul Tulane (May 10, 1801 - March 27, 1887) was an American philanthropist and donor.
 Born in Cherry Valley, near Princeton, New Jersey, to a prominent French merchant family, Tulane made his fortune from a retail and dry goods company.
-Later, he became one of New Orleans' most prominent pro-confederate philanthropists and the namesake of Tulane University, formerly known as the Medical College of Louisiana.
+Later, he became one of New Orleans' most prominent philanthropists supporting the Confederate States of America and the namesake of Tulane University, formerly known as the Medical College of Louisiana.

 Early life

 Paul Tulane was the son of Louis Tulasne (deformed to "Tulane"), a French merchant based in the colony of Saint-Domingue who emigrated to the Cherry Valley, New Jersey following the Haitian Revolution.
 The Tulasne family occupied prominent legal and mercantile positions in France and its colonies before the French Revolution.
 Louis was baptized in Rillé by his uncle, Pierre Tulasne, and was a devout Catholic throughout his life.

-Paul Tulane was educated in private schools, including Somerville Academy in New Jersey, until the age of fifteen.
+Paul Tulane was educated in private schools, including Somerville Academy, in New Jersey, until the age of fifteen.
 He then worked briefly in a store in Princeton.
-From 1818, he spent three years traveling the southern United States with his older brother Louis Stephen Tulane and his first cousin Paul Tulasne-Jaminière (1795, Rillé – 1830, Tours), a lawyer.
+From 1818, he spent three years traveling the Southern United States with his older brother Louis Stephen Tulane and his first cousin Paul Tulasne-Jaminière (1795, Rillé – 1830, Tours), a lawyer.

 In 1840, Tulane and his father visited Rillé and the commercial ports of France.
-On observing the decadence of the foreign trade ports of Nantes and Bordeaux (his father had left Bordeaux in 1790) due to slave revolts in the West Indies, he was convinced that a similar fate would befall New Orleans in the event of emancipation in the United States.
+On observing the decadence of the foreign trade ports of Nantes and Bordeaux (his father had left Bordeaux in 1790) from slave revolts in the West Indies, he was convinced that a similar fate would befall New Orleans in the event of emancipation in the United States.

-It was from his two tours that Tulane developed a keen interest in the economic, cultural, social, and educational development of New Orleans, and ended up devoting his fortune to it, which was already $250,000 in 1840.
+It was from his two tours that Tulane developed a keen interest in the economic, cultural, social, and educational development of New Orleans, and he ended up devoting his fortune to it, which was already $250,000 in 1840.